top of page

 240_F_1711676707_5tGqBzU9fsHtSRm9b7N5qVZVvogvjnr6.jpg

-This brings up even more critical questions:
+This raises critical questions:

 Amazing House of Hope Research Goals

-What the Research Says (and Doesn’t Say)
+What the Research Says and What It Doesn’t:

-Currently, there is very limited research directly linking:
+Currently, limited research directly connects:

-• Severe aggressive behaviors,
+• Severe aggressive behavior

-• Educational outcomes, and
+• Educational outcomes

-Where Are the Gaps
+Where the Gaps Are:

-It’s Time for Change
+It’s Time for Change:

-It’s time to put our young adults on the map.
-It’s time to dig deeper, to truly understand, support, and effectively treat this underserved and overlooked population.
-At Amazing House of Hope Autism Research & Development Center Inc., we welcome both local and global research partnerships to convert our data into meaningful solutions that help young adults reach their highest potential and live fulfilling lives.
-Please contact us with upcoming research opportunities.
+Amazing House of Hope Autism Research & Development Center, Inc. welcomes local and global research partnerships to transform data into real solutions, helping young adults reach their highest potential and live fulfilling lives.
+We invite researchers and institutions to contact us about upcoming collaboration opportunities.

 bottom of page